digitalthrive/gatsby_tek/README.md

 # CMS / Content Editing Instructions

+WARNING: Any change through the CMS or editing of the Github files directly will trigger a site rebuild.
+These site rebuilds take 5-8 build minutes and will not affect access or viewing the site while it is ongoing.
+However, for the free tier of Netlify, you are alotted 300 free build minutes.
+If you edit the CMS enough to go over the build minutes, you will have to purchase a higher tier.

 CMS is loacated at tekroofingsystems.com/admin.
-You will need to login with your github credentials the first time accessing.
+You will need to login with your Netlify Identity credentials when accessing.

 These categories can be edited through the CMS:

 - Testimonial Quotes